Roy Lucas (lawyer)

 Roy Lucas (November 27, 1941 – October 31, 2003) was an American lawyer and abortion rights activist, known for drafting a law review that laid the theoretical background behind the principles articulated in Roe v.
 Wade.

-Lucas was graduated NYU Law School in 1967.
-Lucas was teaching at University of Alabama when he was writing "Federal Constitutional Limitations on the Enforcement and Administration of State Abortion Statutes" in North Carolina Law Review in 1968.
-Dean Daniel Meador at University of Alabama served 1966 to 1970.
+Lucas graduated from New York University Law School in 1967.
+He was teaching at the University of Alabama when he wrote "Federal Constitutional Limitations on the Enforcement and Administration of State Abortion Statutes" in the North Carolina Law Review in 1968.

-Lucas established the James Madison Constitutional Law Institute to work for women's abortion rights, and was instrumental in numerous abortion rights cases in the 1960s and 1970s, including Roe v.
+Lucas established the James Madison Constitutional Law Institute to work for women's abortion rights and was instrumental in numerous abortion rights cases in the 1960s and 1970s, including Roe v.
 Wade.
-After 1986, he focused primarily on art, painting and writing about art.
-Although he wrote abortion until he died.
+After 1986, he focused primarily on art, painting, and writing about art, while continuing to write about abortion.

-He died of a heart attack in October 31, 2003.
+He died of a heart attack on October 31, 2003.